WELCOME TO CAROLINA CONCEPTIONS FERTILITY

 If someone doesn’t produce many eggs, it would be best to do more than one cycle of ovarian stimulation and egg retrieval.
 The chance of a successful pregnancy in the future is better if there are more eggs frozen.
 In general, it is good to have about 15 eggs frozen.

 When the time is right for you, call our office to schedule a physician consult with your partner or spouse.
-Eggs will be thawed and fertilized, then cultured into embryos during the next 5 days.
+Eggs will be thawed and fertilized, then cultured into embryos during the following 5 days.
 Usually 1 or 2 embryos are transferred into the uterus and any additional embryos of good quality will be frozen for future use.

-Most eggs will survive the warming process, but only a minority will develop into good embryos (which is normal).
+Most eggs survive the warming process, but only a minority will develop into good embryos (which is normal).